steilerDev/icloud-photos-sync/pages/docs/get-started.md

 ### Scheduled

-When not supplying any command, or using the [`daemon` command](../user-guides/cli/#daemon-command), the application will start scheduling synchronization executions based on the provided schedule.
+When using the [`daemon` command](../user-guides/cli/#daemon-command), the application will start scheduling synchronization executions based on the provided schedule.

 This schedule is expecting to be in [cron](https://crontab.guru) format.
 For more details on the specific implementation, see [Croner's pattern documentation](https://github.com/hexagon/croner#pattern).